codeWithHyder/blog-rails/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse.
+I would like to thank Mr Lucas Erkna for his unbiased help to me in realising this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>